vinissaurus/mai-blog/README.md

 ## License

-This project is under the MIT License.
+This project is under the GPL-3.0 license.